 Women and people of color are well advised to advocate on their own behalf, recognizing that significant barriers to such assertive communication exist among members of some groups due to socialization practices.
 They should take advantage of development opportunities and other arrangements to provide workplace flexibility when offered.
 Top management, however, has a responsibility to consider actions to facilitate the upward mobility of groups that have been left behind in the past through no fault of their own.
 Unit 4 covers proactive employment decisions by organizations and other aids to advancement including mentoring, networking, and work/life initiatives.

-Number of Assignments: 11 lesson assignments, 6 discussions and an assessment project for this course.
+Number of Assignments: 11 lesson assignments, six discussions, an assessment project and a case study.

 Each quiz is required and must be completed before the associated lesson assignment will be graded.

 Lesson 1, 3, 5, 6, 7, 8, 9, 10, 11 Quizzes: 10 points each